What's On in Amsterdam April 2018

 There are 5 large dance parties planned which are held outside of the centre.
 These are: Kingsland Festival (RAI Amsterdam), Urban Music Festival (Turbinestraat), Loveland van Oranje (Meerpark), Nassau Festival (Olympic Stadium Area) and Oranjebloesem (Pampuslaan-Blijburg).
 Entry is only for ticket holders, no at-the-door sales.

-Museums open on King's Day are the Anne Frank house, Rijksmuseum, Stedelijk and Van Gogh Museum.
-Note that most museums including Amsterdam Museum, Hermitage, Maritime Museum and Tropenmuseum are closed.
+Supermarkets do open on King's Day though hours can be restricted in some branches.
+Most shops in the city centre will remain closed.
+Museums which are open on King's Day are the Anne Frank house, Rijksmuseum, Stedelijk and Van Gogh Museum.
+Note that most other museums including Amsterdam Museum, Hermitage, Maritime Museum and Tropenmuseum are closed.

 Be aware that the city centre can get extremely crowded in some places - expect large crowds to gather on Dam Square and Museumplein.
 Watch out for pickpockets and be vigilant to new perceived security threats.

 King's Day events are observed all over the Netherlands including Arnhem, Den Haag, Eindhoven, Groningen, Haarlem, Rotterdam and Utrecht.

 Rijksmuseum – Reopened in April 2013 after 10 years of renovation, the Rijksmuseum's rich collection (including Rembrandt's Night Watch) is a must-see in Amsterdam.
 High Society, exhibition with 35 life-size portraits by great masters of art history.
 Expected 8 Mar to 3 Jun 2018.